jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 ## B Install the lukeghg python package

 For GitHub you need to have *.gitconfig* in your home directory.
-See item F Version control at the end.
+See item G Version control at the end.

 Clone lukeghg from GitHub for example to `/data/shared/<user>`.
 `<user>` denotes your user name and `<GHGInventoryDirectory>` the name